top of page

 The Königsstuhl Project is strategically positioned in the Eastern Athabasca Basin, one of the world’s most productive uranium regions, and consists of five claims covering an area of 5,228 hectares.
 The project is located approximately 25 kilometers northwest of Cameco’s McArthur River Mine and 45 kilometers southwest of Cameco’s Cigar Lake Mine.

-The geological setting of the Königsstuhl Project demonstrates potential for the discovery of unconformity-style and basement-hosted uranium mineralization similar to that found at Cigar Lake and McArthur River.
-The property features potential EM conductors and mapped faults identified through previous exploration (3), (4) which serve as both conduits and traps for uranium mineralization.
+The geological setting of the Königsstuhl Project demonstrates potential for the discovery of unconformity-style and basement-hosted uranium mineralization.
+The property features EM conductors and mapped faults identified through previous exploration3,4 which can serve as both conduits and traps for uranium mineralization.

 References